stk-kriging/stk/README.md

    flexible research tool for  working with kriging-based methods.
 The code of the  toolbox is meant to be  easily understandable, modular, and reusable.
-By  way of illustration, it is very  easy to use this toolbox  for implementing  the EGO  algorithm  (Jones et al. 98).
+By  way of illustration, it is very  easy to use this toolbox for implementing the EGO algorithm [1].
-   Besides, this toolbox  can serve as a basis  for  the implementation of  advanced  algorithms  such  as  Stepwise  Uncertainty  Reduction algorithms (see, e.g., Bect et al. 2010).
+   Besides, this toolbox  can serve  as a basis for  the implementation of  advanced algorithms such as Stepwise Uncertainty Reduction (SUR) algorithms [2].

    The toolbox consists of three parts: